cometchat/ai-agent-crew-ai-examples/README.md

 # CrewAI Agent Examples

 Knowledge-base and Product Hunt agents implemented with [CrewAI](https://docs.crewai.com/) and FastAPI.
-The services mirror the Agno and Vercel agent examples but use CrewAI crews plus simple SSE streams that work with CometChat or any SSE client.
+Both services expose NDJSON streaming APIs and surface tool calls in the stream, matching the behavior of the LangGraph examples while staying in CrewAI format.

-- `knowledge_agent` - ingest docs, semantic search with Chroma, CrewAI-backed answers, and a CometChat-style `/stream`.
+- `knowledge_agent` - ingest docs, semantic search with Chroma, CrewAI-backed answers, and a streaming `/stream`.
 - `product_hunt_agent` - Product Hunt launch assistant with GraphQL, Algolia search tools, and celebratory confetti payloads.

 ## Prerequisites